 The two sides agreed to a joint military occupation of the islands until a settlement could be reached.
 The Americans remained on the southern end of San Juan Island in “American Camp,” and on March 21, 1860, British Royal Marines established what is now known as “English Camp” at Garrison Bay on the island’s northwest coast.
 The sides remained deadlocked until the two countries signed the Treaty of Washington in 1871 and decided to have Kaiser Wilhelm I of Germany settle the border dispute.
 Kaiser Wilhelm referred the matter to a three-man arbitration commission, which roughly a year later ruled in favor of the Americans, and thus the final boundary between the United States and Canada was set.

-The first navigational aid on Cattle Point was a lens lantern established in 1888.
-George Jakle, a soldier who had been stationed at American Camp and had remained on the island raising sheep, was paid to maintain the light.
-Jakle would tend the light each day and fill the lantern’s reservoir each week, using kerosene from five-gallon barrels that were offloaded at nearby Griffin Bay every couple of months by a lighthouse tender.
+The first navigational aid on Cattle Point was a lens lantern was first lit on October 1, 1888.
+George Jakle, the son of a soldier who had been stationed at American Camp and had remained on the island raising sheep, was paid to maintain the light.
+Jakle would tend the light each day and fill the lantern’s reservoir each week, using kerosene from five-gallon barrels that were offloaded at nearby Griffin Bay every few months by a lighthouse tender.

-A radio compass station was established at Cattle Point by the Navy in 1921, and sailors serving there took over maintenance of the light.
-Using bearings from that stations at Cattle Point, New Dungeness Spit, and Smith Island, ships sailing through the Strait of San Juan de Fuca could pinpoint their location even in dense fog.
+The Navy established a radio compass station at Cattle Point in 1921, and sailors stationed there took over maintenance of the light.
+Using bearings from stations at Cattle Point, New Dungeness Spit, and Smith Island, ships sailing through the Strait of San Juan de Fuca could pinpoint their location even in dense fog.

-The modern thirty-four-foot, octagonal, concrete tower on Cattle Point was erected in 1935, when the Navy closed the compass station.
+The modern thirty-four-foot, octagonal, concrete tower on Cattle Point was erected in 1935, the year the Navy closed the compass station.
 The lighthouse received a temporary makeover in 1984, when it was used as a backdrop for an Exxon television commercial.
-The tower was outfitted with a faux lantern room and a hipped roof for the filming, confusing many a lighthouse buff who saw the commercial.
+The tower was outfitted with a faux lantern room, a railing, a temporary lantern, and a hipped roof for the filming, confusing many a lighthouse buff who saw the commercial.

 The lighthouse is located adjacent to the Cattle Point Natural Resources Conservation Area.
-Parking is available near a picnic shelter housed in an old powerhouse, leftover from the Naval Radio Compass Station.
-Trails lead from the conservation area’s shelter to the lighthouse.
+Parking is available near a picnic shelter housed in an old powerhouse, leftover from the Naval Radio Compass Station, and trails lead from the conservation area’s shelter to the lighthouse.